tboudreaux/GridFire/docs/static/mainpage.md

 > **Note:** that if you do not have all system dependencies installed this will
 > fail, the steps in further sections address these in more detail.

+> **Note:** If you are using macos you should use the included `pip_install_mac_patch.sh` script instead of `pip install .` as this will automatically patch the build shared object libraries such that they can be loaded by the macos dynamic loader.

 ### source for developers
 If you are a developer and would like an editable and incremental python install `meson-python` makes this very easy